EU Pay Transparency Directive: an international approach

 There is no current legal requirement to have a job evaluation system in place.
 In some sectors, CBAs play a significant role in defining categories of employment and payment structures; in others, employers enjoy a relatively wide freedom and are only bound by general rules of equal treatment etc.

 We are awaiting further details of measures to be introduced to align with the Directive, although it is not anticipated that national legislation will make it mandatory for employers to have a job evaluation system in place.
-Employers may therefore face uncertainty on how to evaluate roles/positions in line with the Directive, particularly where there are not bound by a CBA.
+Employers may therefore face uncertainty on how to evaluate roles/positions in line with the Directive, particularly where they are not bound by a CBA.

 It is currently unknown if and when any guidance may be made available to support employers.
-The explanatory memorandum to the national legislation implementing the Directive may provide some assistance but it is usually not detailed.
+The explanatory memorandum to the national legislation implementing the Directive may provide some assistance but it is usually not very detailed.

 Where employers have a works council, they will need to observe co-determination rights regarding pay structures, unless a CBA applies in which case that prevails.
 Categories in an existing CBA are likely to be challenged in light of the Directive criteria.